Meet the artist

 As part of the Midlothian Climate Beacon, Nicole Manley, an environmental artist, in collaboration with Victoria Robb and the National Mining Museum Scotland, are facilitating Weathering Earth: a participatory art installation.
 Weathering Earth brings together children and people from several primary schools in the Midlothian and people from all over Scotland to create clay sculptures in relation with cliamte change.
 All sculptures are made while thinking about climate change and then sculptures are placed outside for several days for the weather to work upon them.

-You'll receive our monthly newsletter and a digital version of our season brouchure, along with show updates, pre show-emails and post-show surveys.
+You'll receive our monthly newsletter and a digital version of our season brochure, along with show updates, pre show-emails and post-show surveys.